cube-js/cube/docs/Cube.js-Frontend/Query-Format.md

 - `timeDimensions`: A convient way to specify a time dimension with a filter.
 It is an array of objects in [timeDimension format.](#time-dimensions-format)
 - `segments`: An array of segments.
 Segment is a named filter, created in the Data Schema.
 - `limit`: A row limit for your query.
 The hard limit is set to 5000 rows by default.
+- `timezone`: All time based calculations performed within Cube.js are timezone-aware.
+Using this property you can set your desired timezone in [TZ Database Name](https://en.wikipedia.org/wiki/Tz_database) format, e.g.: `America/Los_Angeles`.
+The default value is `UTC`.

 ```js
 {